haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 Note: You should only define one of the two functions.

 You can rewrite the function (in python) to make your own mapping rules.
-If the file or function doesn't exist, all roles in `LDAP_USER_ROLE_ATTR` will be synced.
+If the file or function doesn't exist, the first entry in role_list will be synced.